ARMmbed/mbed-cli/README.md

 #### Compiling your program

-Use the `compile` command to compile your code:
+Use the `mbed compile` command to compile your code:

 ```
 $ mbed compile -t ARM -m K64F